tylimbach/RubiksCubeAI/README.md

 ![image](https://user-images.githubusercontent.com/63261198/138524649-976182d5-813b-4234-b278-b9c19a7a3407.png)

 The alternative method to display the cube is using text representation.
-Currently that uses numbers, but may be converted to colors in the future.
-It
+Numbers represent colors 1-6.

 ![image](https://user-images.githubusercontent.com/63261198/138525241-f13d6d54-7f2e-4a51-935b-14155a6eded6.png)